Popular Fad Diets

 I found a great formula that worked for me, and will work for you as well.

 There is a right percentage of proteins, carbs, and fats that you need to take each day.
-Most people do not get the right percentage with way to little protein and too many carbs.
-In addition, I do have a list of foods the help burn fat.
+Most people do not get the right percentage with way too little protein and too many carbs.
+In addition, I do have a list of fat burning foods.

 The first step will be to figure out how many calories you burn each day.
 Everyone is different as one person might burn only 2,000 calories per day and another person might burn 2,700 calories per day.

 The most accurate way to determine your calorie burning is to purchase a calorie fitness tracker.
 This will give you a good estimate of the calories you burn each day.

 The next step will show you the right amounts of proteins, carbs, and fats you take in each day.
 Most people do not get enough protein per day (about 75-80 grams) and take in about 300 grams of carbs.

 But, I will tell you that many people, especially those over 40, are not getting certain vitamins and nutrients your body needs to help fuel your metabolism.

 Now you can burn fat without those crazy fad diet examples.